sudo-parnab/Its-webtober/CONTRIBUTING.md

 Thank you for contributing to Its-webtober!
 Your efforts are invaluable.
 Your contributions help improve our projects and strengthen our community.

-If you have any questions or need further assistance, please don't hesitate to reach out to us at  [Its Webtober WhatsApp Group](https://chat.whatsapp.com/HfqDn52yy6l8T2d6fL0hKU)
+If you have any questions or need further assistance, please don't hesitate to reach out to us at  [Its Hacktober WhatsApp Group](https://chat.whatsapp.com/HfqDn52yy6l8T2d6fL0hKU)

 > "Coding is not about getting to the finish line; it's about enjoying the journey." - Unknown Coder